PoornimaChowdary560/petpal/README.md

 # 🐾 PetPal

-**PetPal** is a Django-based web application designed to facilitate pet adoption and fostering.
-It provides an intuitive platform for users to view pets, register, log in, and apply for adoption or foster care.
-The system also supports shelter staff in managing pet profiles and handling user requests.
+**PetPal** is a Django-based web application designed to facilitate pet adoption.
+It provides an intuitive platform for users to view pets, register, log in, and apply for adoption.
+The system also supports admin in managing pet profiles and handling user requests.

 ---